pkoswald/ENC4265/manual.md

 *Figure #12: The game page for Persona 3 Reload.*

- You can choose to add it to your wishlist, follow the game to get notified when it recieves updates or news, or ignore it to avoid seeing it on your front page.
+ You can choose to add it to your wishlist, follow the game to get notified when it receives updates or news, or ignore it to avoid seeing it on your front page.
 You can also see reviews for the product, games you own that it is similar to, and tags associated with it to find other similar games.

  By scrolling down and looking at the right side of the page you can see more game information.
 This includes controller support, if the game is multiplayer, and what languages it supports.